-The SEAF transparently forwards the EAP-Response/AKA'-Challenge to the AUSF in a message over N12.
-If the AUSF has successfully verified this message it continues as follows:
+4. The SEAF shall transparently forwards the EAP-Response/AKA'-Challenge message to the.

-The AUSF and the UE conditionally exchange EAP-Request/AKA'-Notification and EAP- Response /AKA'-Notification messages, that are transparently forwarded by the SEAF.
+5. The AUSF shall verify the message, and if the AUSF has successfully verified this message it shall continue as follows, otherwise it shall return an error.
+6. The AUSF and the UE may exchange EAP-Request/AKA'-Notification and EAP- Response /AKA'-Notification messages via the SEAF.
+The SEAF shall transparently forward these messages.

+Editor's note: the condition needs to be clarified.

-The AUSF sends an EAP Success message to the SEAF, which forwards it transparently to the UE.
-The EAP Success message is contained in a message over N12 that also contains the KSEAF.
-If the AUSF received SUCI from SEAF when the authentication was initiated (see clause 6.1.2), then AUSF shall also include SUPI to N12 message.
+7. The AUSF uses the first 256 bits of EMSK as the KAUSF and then calculates KSEAF from KAUSF as described in Annex A.X.
+The AUSF shall send an EAP Success message to the SEAF, which shall forward it transparently to the UE.
+The EAP Success message shall be contained in a message over N12 that also contains the KSEAF.
+If the AUSF received a SUCI from the SEAF when the authentication was initiated (see subclause 6.1.2 of the present document), then the AUSF shall also include the SUPI in the N12 message.

 Editor's Note: For LI, the AUSF sending SUPI to SEAF is necessary but not sufficient.
 Further steps such as acquiring SUPI from the UE are required.

-The key received in the N12 message shall become the anchor key in the sense of the key hierarchy in clause 6.2.
+The key received in the N12 message shall become the anchor key, KSEAF in the sense of the key hierarchy in subclause 6.2 of the present document.
+On receiving the EAP-Success message, the UE calculates KAUSF and KSEAF in the same way as the AUSF.

-The further steps taken by the AUSF upon receiving a successfully verified EAP-Response/AKA'-Challenge message are described in clause 6.1.4.
+The further steps taken by the AUSF upon receiving a successfully verified EAP-Response/AKA'-Challenge message are described in subclause 6.1.4 of the present document.

-If the EAP-Response/AKA'-Challenge message is not successfully verified the subsequent AUSF behaviour is determined according to the home network's policy.
+If the EAP-Response/AKA'-Challenge message is not successfully verified, the subsequent AUSF behaviour is determined according to the home network's policy.

 Editor's Note: Error cases are typically handled in stage 3 specifications and should be elaborated jointly by SA3 and CT4.

-Editor's Note: Steps in figure and text should be numbered.
+Editor's Note: Steps in figure should be numbered.

-Editor's Note: It is ffs whether the KSEAF is the MSK or a key derived from the EMSK.

 6.1.3.2 Authentication procedure for 5G AKA

-5G AKA enhances EPS AKA, as defined in TS 33.401 [10] with providing an Authentication Confirmation message from the visited network to the home network that confirms successful authentication of the UE such that the message cannot be spoofed by the visited network with a reasonable probability.
-The solution leaves the authentication exchange between the UE and the visited network unchanged, compared to using EPS AKA (except for the means to transport authentication messages over N1 and a modified authentication response).
+5G AKA enhances EPS AKA, as defined in TS 33.401 [10], by providing an Authentication Confirmation message from the visited network to the home network that confirms successful authentication of the UE such that the message cannot be spoofed by the visited network with reasonable probability.

-5G AKA is applied within the 5G authentication framework as follows, cf. also Fig. 6.1.3.2-1:

-A pre-condition is that the UDM/ARPF has received an authentication information request (Auth Info-Req) from the AUSF, and chosen EPS AKA* as the authentication method, cf. clause 6.1.2.
+5G AKA is applied within the 5G authentication framework whenever the UDM/ARPF has received an Authentication Information Request (Auth Info-Req) message from the AUSF, and chosen 5G AKA as the authentication method, cf. subclause 6.1.2 of the present document.